This water pollution STEM challenge helps kids explore how to clean polluted water using simple materials.

 How is this connected to real-world engineering?

-Environmental engineers use similar methods—such as skimming, filtering, and absorbing—to clean oil spills, treat wastewater, and protect natural water sources.
+Environmental engineers use methods such as skimming, filtering, and absorbing to clean oil spills, treat wastewater, and protect natural water sources.
+This activity models those real-world processes.

 Can this be used as a science fair project?

 Yes.
 Students can test different cleanup materials or methods, collect data, and present their findings.
-Pair this activity with a water filtration science project to explore additional cleanup solutions.
+This activity pairs well with a water filtration project for extended investigation.

 Continue exploring water conservation efforts